-Conservation International have had their New Zealand base at the University of Auckland’s Institute of Marine Sciences and support specific country programs throughout the Asia-Pacific region.
+Conservation International's New Zealand base is at the University of Auckland’s Institute of Marine Sciences, where they support country-specific programs throughout the Asia-Pacific region.

-In Indonesia, one of their priority programs is working with the government to conduct a large-scale satellite and acoustic tagging program on manta rays and whale sharks in order to better understand their movements around Indonesia to optimally manage their populations.
+In Indonesia, one of their priority programs is working with the government to conduct large-scale satellite and acoustic tagging on manta rays and whale sharks in order to better understand their movements to optimally manage their populations.

 What is the shelf life of Propspeed